'Elden Ring' gets an official streetwear clothing line

 “I hope that there will be many more coming from there because it’s very artistic, but ARK/8 wants to tone that down a bit.
 We’re not runway, we’re definitely more accessible when it comes to designs.
 We want our stuff to be wearable, even if we want it to be bold and quality-driven.

-“We don’t want to cater only to hardcore [gaming] fans,” Eetvelde continued.
+“We don’t want to cater only to hardcore [gaming] fans,” van Eetvelde continued.
 “We really want more of the mainstream to think ‘Oh, I love that jacket’ – the Elden Ring Jacket, for example, they could totally love it from a visual standpoint and buy it without realising it’s an Elden Ring piece.”

-Looking ahead, Eetvelde believes there’s more room for companies to create an “intermediary between very cheap licensed t-shirts, and something that’s a little bit more interesting and adult” – and while ARK/8 already has more collections in the works, Eetvelde would “love” to work with Nintendo on a The Legend Of Zelda line.
+Looking ahead, van Eetvelde believes there’s more room for companies to create an “intermediary between very cheap licensed t-shirts, and something that’s a little bit more interesting and adult” – and while ARK/8 already has more collections in the works, van Eetvelde would “love” to work with Nintendo on a The Legend Of Zelda line.

 As for Elden Ring, a major expansion for the game has been revealed, but a release date is yet to be confirmed.